CheezusChrust/KissMP-Race-Controller/README.md

 - Type `/cfg laps NUMBERHERE` to define how many laps you want - set it to 1 lap if it's not a circuit
 - Type `/add NAMEHERE` to add entrants to the race
 - Type `/start` to begin the 5 second countdown in chat - when it says GO, start racing!
-- Type `/reset` if you want to end the current race and start a new one - do this after every race
+- Type `/reset` if you want to cancel the current race

 ## List of all commands
 ### Console